counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 - **`nonce`**: This is the nonce (i.e., the monotonically increasing version number of the state) at which the `appStateHash` is versioned for a particular challenge.

-- **`disputeNonce`**: It is allowed for a challenge to be responded to by issuing a new challenge.
+- **`challengeNonce`**: It is allowed for a challenge to be responded to by issuing a new challenge.
 This idea is isomorphic to the familar state channels concept of "continuing the game on-chain".
 In this event, you want to keep track of the number of times a challenge has been "re-issued" as a new sense of versioning.
 We cannot simply increment the `nonce` field for reasons that are described in the section below: [on-chain progressions of off-chain state](#on-chain-progressions-of-off-chain-state).

-- **`disputeCounter`**: A challenge _can_ be unanimously cancelled by all parties.
-In this scenario the `disputeNonce` goes back to 0.
-However, the `disputeCounter` is a permanent marker of how many times a challenge has been issued and re-issued on-chain.
-Parties can pre-agree that if this counter ever reaches an excessively high number, to simply conclude the application at some pre-determined outcome.
+- **`challengeCounter`**: A challenge _can_ be unanimously cancelled by all parties.
+In this scenario the `challengeNonce` goes back to 0.
+However, the `challengeCounter` is a permanent marker of how many times a challenge has been issued and re-issued on-chain.
+Parties can pre-agree that if this counter ever reaches an excessively high number, simply conclude the application at some pre-determined outcome.
 This is simply a special mechanism to conclude applications in cases of excessive griefing by one counterparty.
 For more information, I recommend reading the [economic risks](https://github.com/counterfactual/paper/blob/master/main.tex#L343) section of the [Counterfactual paper](https://l4.ventures/papers/statechannels.pdf).

 Since the contract that Counterfactual relies on for managing challenges is a singleton and is responsible for challnges that can occur in multiple different state channels simultaneously, it implements a mapping from what is called an `AppIdentity` to the challenge data structure described above.